 - 12. There are a number of introduced weed species that occur near Caladenia callitrophila populations and in the surrounding state forest.
 These weeds can result in overshading and soil moisture depletion, reducing resources available for flower emergence and fruit development in the orchid.
 The invasive perennial exotic grass Ehrharta calycina has been identified as a direct threat to one of the populations of this species (NSW DEC 2004).
 Additionally, pasture weeds like Brassica spp. and Trifolium spp. have high coverage in some areas where the orchid is found.
 Annual grasses such as Avena spp., Lolium spp., Bromus spp., and Vulpia spp. are present in all the forests where this species has been recorded and where dense, appear to competitively exclude the terrestrial orchids (G. Robertson in litt.
 Feb 2021).
 'Invasion of native plant communities by exotic perennial grasses' is listed as a KTP under the BC Act. - 13.
-Caladenia callitrophilla rely on late autumn and winter rains to trigger their emergence and flowering.
-Decreases in this seasonal rainfall as a consequence of climate change are likely to make the habitat less suitable, reducing reproductive output for the species.
+Caladenia callitrophila rely on late autumn and winter rains to trigger their emergence and flowering.
+Decreases in this seasonal rainfall as a consequence of climate change (ADAPT NSW 2024) are likely to make the habitat less suitable, reducing reproductive output for the species.
 In addition, the projected hotter temperatures and increase in drought frequency, severity and duration may result in a reduced flowering period for Caladenia species (NSW DEC 2004) and may also disrupt the critical overlap between orchid flowering times and pollinator activity, further compromising reproductive success (Brown et al. 2008).
-The highly specialized biotic relationships (with pollinators and mycorrhizal fungi) and limited reproductive resilience of Caladenia orchids, as evidenced by their low annual seedling recruitment, severely constrain the species' ability to migrate to new, climatically suitable sites, especially in highly fragmented landscapes.
-Consequently, climate change poses a significant threat to the long-term survival of the species (Dixon and Tremblay 2009).
-"Anthropogenic Climate Change" is listed as a KTP under the BC Act. - 14.
+The highly specialized biotic relationships (with pollinators and mycorrhizal fungi) and limited reproductive resilience of Caladenia orchids, as evidenced by their low annual seedling recruitment, severely constrain the species' ability to migrate to new, sites, especially in highly fragmented climatically suitable Consequently, climate change poses a significant threat to the long-term survival of the species (Dixon and Tremblay 2009).
+'Anthropogenic Climate Change' is listed as a KTP under the Act. - 14.
+Caladenia callitrophila occurs in 1-3 threat-defined locations as per the IUCN (2024) definition.
+The minimum of the range is met when considering the most serious plausible threat to be reduced reproductive output due to an increase in the occurrence and duration of droughts as a result of climate change.
+However, as there is some uncertainty around climate projections, habitat clearing and habitat modification (due to forestry activities or herbivore pressure) may alternatively be considered the most serious plausible threats.
+The result of the latter would be that the three subpopulations of Caladenia callitrophila equate to up to three threat-defined locations if each subpopulation has different types or temporal scales of adverse effects to the habitat. - 15.
 Caladenia callitrophila D.L.Jones is eligible to be listed as a Critically Endangered species as, in the opinion of the NSW Threatened Species Scientific Committee, it is facing an extremely high risk of extinction in Australia in the immediate future as determined in accordance with the following criteria as prescribed by the Biodiversity Conservation Regulation 2017:

-Assessment against Biodiversity Conservation Regulation 2017 criteria The Clauses used for assessment are listed below for reference.
+Assessment against Biodiversity Conservation Regulation 2017 criteria

+The Clauses used for assessment are listed below for reference.